 Making a Choice between Display Features

-No one loves working in the dark and a 3D printing pen with no display screen of any sort, is akin to working in the dark.
-For the user will have little or no indicators to track or measure certain features—flow speed, temperature etc.—required for accuracy when printing.
+No one loves working in the dark and a 3D printing pen with no display screen of any sort is akin to working in the dark.
+The user will have little or no indicators to track or measure certain features—flow speed, temperature, etc.—required for accuracy when printing.
 The choice between a display screen and none is a no brainer and almost all manufacturers now provide display screens on the surface of their 3D printing pens.

 Making a Choice between Silent Mode or No Mode

-On the other hand, photopolymer pens which make use of UV light are generally silent and produce little or no heat when in operation and this puts them at top of this category.
+On the other hand, photopolymer pens that make use of UV light are generally silent and produce little or no heat when in operation and this puts them at top of this category.

 A 3D printing pen with the following features; photo polymeric, silent, and equipped with a display screen should be your choice when purchasing a 3D printing pen.
 As for the cord or cordless issue, I believe the decision lies in your court for both serve you well depending on the discussed situations.

 On opening the package you’ve purchased or plan to purchase here are the items that are included in it:

 - The 3D printing pen: the most important device or item in the package is definitely the Scribbler 3D pen which comes in multiple colors.
 As stated earlier, it closely resembles a glue gun and more on its design will be discussed later.